cid2rrrr/Drum_Classficiation/readme.md

 [sp_lnk]: https://analyticsindiamag.com/a-tutorial-on-spectral-feature-extraction-for-audio-analytics/ "Others"

-A total of 57 feature values (14 values per one feature, and duration) are extracted.
+A total of 57 feature values (14 values per feature, and duration) are extracted.

 A total of 11 models provided by `scikit-learn` such as decision tree, random forest, SVC, etc. were trained and evaluated.

 Overall, it showed an accuracy of more than 70%.
-In addition, Visualizing one of the decision trees in random forest, it can be seen that Spectrall rolloff values are most frequently used for decision making.
+In addition, by visualizing one of the decision trees in the random forest, it can be seen that Spectrall rolloff values are most frequently used for decision-making.

 </br></br>

 # 4. Bi-directional LTSM using waveform

 Sound is a vibration of air, which means that it can be said to be a time series data.
-Thus, RNN model can be used for classifing.
+Thus, the RNN model can be used for classifying.

 Recurrent Neural Network is a class of neural networks that allow previous outputs to be used as inputs while having hidden states.

 However, there is a disadvantage that the information of the front RNN layer is not well learned because only the output hidden state of the RNN layer for the last time step is transmitted to the next layer.

-In order to improve the limitations of the existing model, a bi-directional RNN model is proposed to combine the previous part of the sequence with the subsequent part.
+To improve the limitations of the existing model, a bi-directional RNN model is proposed to combine the previous part of the sequence with the subsequent part.

 ### More detail about [RNN][rnn_lnk] / [Bi-Directional RNN][ls_lnk]